In This Article

 Term life insurance is commonly referred to as the most straightforward coverage option.
 There is typically a set period that the coverage is active, usually 10 to 30 years, and beneficiaries are paid what’s known as a “death benefit” if you die while the policy is active.
 You choose the term when you take out the policy — it’s as simple as that.

 Term is also typically the most affordable type of life insurance since the premium payments stay the same for the duration of the policy.
 In addition to being the most affordable, term life insurance is the most popular type of life insurance sold because it offers large payouts at a low cost.

 Permanent life insurance provides coverage for your entire life unless the policyholder stops paying the premiums or gives up the policy.
 It’s typically more expensive than term life insurance because it can last for the duration of your life and usually builds cash value as the policy ages.

 A portion of the premium payments you make is added to a cash account, which can earn interest or be invested, depending on the type of policy you hold.
-You can then use the cash value of your life insurance while you’re still alive.
-You can borrow from it, make withdrawals, or just use the interest payments accrued to cover the premium later in life.
+Then, the cash value can be used in a variety of ways while you’re still alive.
+You may choose to surrender the policy, too, for its values, though fees and tax issues may arise.

 There are also a couple of different types of permanent life insurance.

 - How does whole life insurance work?
 Whole life insurance is a type of permanent life insurance that has a guaranteed premium and a cash value that accumulates over time.

 - How does universal life insurance work?
 Universal life insurance also has a cash value component that earns interest and features flexible premiums.
 Unlike term and whole life insurance, the premiums can be adjusted over time.